baeriswyln/eth-cs/docs/bachelors/tcs/computability.md

 In general, we talk about two groups of languages.
 They define the behaviour of turing-machines that detect the respective language.

-- **Recursive**: The turing-machine will halt on any input either and can thus always decide if a certain input is in the language or not.
+- **Recursive**: The turing-machine will halt on any input and can thus always decide if a certain input is in the language or not.
 - **Recursive enumerable**: The turing-machine is not guaranteed to halt.
 It will detect all inputs that are part of the language.
 But the TM might run indefinitely on inputs that do not belong to the language.